 1. Freelancers

-These are the virtual bookkeepers you’ll get from websites like Upwork or Fiverr.
+You’ll get These virtual bookkeepers from websites like Upwork or Fiverr.
 You can also hire some pre-vetted ones from FreeUp.

-As freelance virtual bookkeepers, you’ll expect them to have a wide variety of work experience.
-Freelancers may also handle several clients apart from you as they are contracted for specific deliverables and not tied to your company or business.
+As freelance virtual bookkeepers, you’ll expect them to have various work experiences.
+Freelancers may also handle several clients apart from you as they are contracted for specific deliverables and are not tied to your company or business.

 2. Agency

-Bookkeeping firms are now moving with time.
-As virtual bookkeeping grows in prominence and popularity, traditional bookkeeping firms are now offering them to clients.
+Bookkeeping firms are changing with the times.
+As virtual bookkeeping grows in prominence and popularity, traditional bookkeeping firms are now offering it to clients.

 With agency virtual bookkeeping, you’ll get a team to handle your account.
-There can be expected cumulative expertise and collaboration, which means you’ll always have someone to contact.
+There can be expected cumulative expertise and collaboration, so you’ll always have someone to contact.

 3. Staff or employee